MicrosoftDocs/cpp-docs/docs/parallel/amp/reference/accelerator-class.md

 ## <a name="set_default_cpu_access_type"></a> set_default_cpu_access_type

 Set the default cpu access_type for arrays created on this accelerator or for implicit memory allocations as part of array_views accessed on this accelerator.
-This method only succeeds if the default_cpu_access_type for the accelerator has not already been overriden by a previous call to this method and the runtime selected default_cpu_access_type for this accelerator has not yet been used for allocating an array or for an implicit memory allocation backing an array_view accessed on this accelerator.
+This method only succeeds if the default_cpu_access_type for the accelerator has not already been overridden by a previous call to this method and the runtime selected default_cpu_access_type for this accelerator has not yet been used for allocating an array or for an implicit memory allocation backing an array_view accessed on this accelerator.

 ```cpp
 bool set_default_cpu_access_type(access_type _Default_cpu_access_type);